Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_16_g0.md

 \end{array}
 $

-Let's account for the three zeroes now.
+Let's account for the three zeroes now

 $= 705000$

-The total number of digits after the decimal point is two.
+The total number of digits after the decimal point is two

-Let's account for the decimal point now.
+Let's account for the decimal point now

 $= 7050$